 - use the under-blankets on adjustable beds, or if used on an adjustable bed, check that the blanket and cord do not become trapped or rucked, for example in hinges

-- use an electric blanket on the bed of a helpless person, an infant or a person who may have a condition that makes them insensitive to heat
+- use an electric blanket on the bed of an infant or a person who may have a condition that makes them insensitive to heat

 - allow the appliance to be used by young children unless the controls have been pre-set by a parent/carer or that you are satisfied that the child is able to use the appliance safely

 Before putting your electric blanket on the bed to use over the winter months, take a few minutes to check that the blanket is safe for continued use.

 Your blanket should be replaced with a new one if:

 - Fabric is worn or frayed.